 Consumer: As you can observe from above, the overall tax rate levied on automobiles currently, has reduced significantly as compared to the rates applicable before GST.
 Due to the beneficial deduction owner has to pay a lower tax amount than before the introduction of GST.

-Dealers/importers: Before the GST, Dealers and importers can’t claim VAT and excise duty, But Now after the GST inclusion Importers and dealers in the automobile industry are getting all the benefits from the new tax regime as they can claim the tax paid.
+Dealers/importers: Before the GST, Dealers and importers couldn’t claim VAT and excise duty, But Now after the GST inclusion Importers and dealers in the automobile industry are getting all the benefits from the new tax regime as they can claim the tax paid.

 Manufacturers: The current GST system subsumes all previous taxes that reduce the overall cost of manufacturing.
-Therefore, carmakers also getting all the benefits from the new tax regime.
+Therefore, carmakers also get all the benefits from the new tax regime.
 They are also reaching more customers.

 The introduction of GST has been a great relief in automobile sectors it is a beneficial step because, besides the vehicle, services and warranties offered by carmakers are also taxed, and there is a discount in almost every stage.
 Some of them were not even taxed earlier but now almost everything is being taxed under the GST system.
-Anyone can notice that the GST regime focuses on the consumption state more than the origin state, which provides a way better growth structure for the automobile industry.

-1. Can you kindly mention the source of the tables shown in the article, which document or website you referred to as I need them?
+Can you kindly mention the source of the tables shown in the article, which document or website you referred to as I need them?

-2. Require more detailed information in the following separate points/categories… the influence of GST.
+Require more detailed information in the following separate points/categories… the influence of GST.

 1. OEMs